dusht0814/boost/README.md

 4. analysis.ods :- performance analysis of test.cpp and bruteforce.cpp .

 How to use :

 1.Import segtree.h using #include "segtree.h"

-2.Depending upon your usage call :
+2.Depending upon your usage call (Use 0 based indexing):

   a)buildmin(0,0,array_size-1,your_array) this function builds your segmentree and sets each parent node as minimum of their child.